-2.1 Project Schedule
+2.1 Reduced Project Schedule

 AECL and its partners have already demonstrated on-time, on-budget project performance with the CANDU 6.
 The EC6 first-concrete-to-in-service project schedule is targeted for 57 months, with a second unit to follow six months later.
-These targets are achievable via the use of additional modularization, open-top construction demonstrated at Qinshan Phase III, pre-ordering of long lead-time items, and standardization of equipment such as valves, tanks and piping.
+These targets will be achieved by the use of additional modularization, open-top construction using a Very-Heavy-Lift crane as demonstrated at Qinshan Phase III, pre-ordering of long lead-time items, and standardization of equipment such as valves, tanks and piping.